Faster-than-light communication

-Superluminal communication is a hypothetical process in which information is conveyed at faster-than-light speeds.
+Faster-than-light communication, also called superluminal communication, is a hypothetical process in which information is conveyed at faster-than-light speeds.
 The current scientific consensus is that faster-than-light communication is not possible, and to date it has not been achieved in any experiment.

-Superluminal communication other than possibly through wormholes is likely impossible because, in a Lorentz-invariant theory, it could be used to transmit information into the past.
-This complicates causality, but no theoretical arguments conclusively preclude this possibility.
+Faster-than-light communication other than possibly through wormholes is likely impossible because, in a Lorentz-invariant theory, it could be used to transmit information into the past.
+This would complicate causality, but no theoretical arguments conclusively preclude this possibility.

-A number of theories and phenomena related to superluminal communication have been proposed or studied, including tachyons, neutrinos, quantum nonlocality, wormholes, and quantum tunneling.
+A number of theories and phenomena related to faster-than-light communication have been proposed or studied, including tachyons, neutrinos, quantum nonlocality, wormholes, and quantum tunneling.